JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - Generate and identify rhetorical structures (including chiasmi) via language model

-- The encoder of the generic architecture could be replaced with an algorith used to adjust the topic of generation enforced upon the encoder. (potential control system introduction)
+- The encoder of the generic architecture could be replaced with an algorithm used to adjust the topic of generation enforced upon the decoder. (potential control system connection point)

+- Implement cross-generative attention (described above)